ABOUT

 2 vs 2 Team Racing

 Each team will race two boats with 3 sailors per boat.
 Spinnakers may be used.
-The thing to remember about 2v2 racing is the last boat loses; whichever team has the boat in last place at the finish loses.
+2v2 racing is more about the last boat that finishes.
+The team with the boat in last place at the finish loses.

 1